What is Sales Training? A Complete Guide to Sales Training Success

 Sales training vs. sales enablement

-We get asked all the time, what’s the difference between sales training and sales enablement.
+We get asked all the time, “What’s the difference between sales training and sales enablement?.

-Sales Enablement is about making the sale process and buyer’s journey more efficient with tools, systems and resources.
-Sales training is a pillar of sales enablement.
-Sales enablement looks more broadly across the buyer’s journey including sales content, prescriptive sales aids, digital sales rooms, buyer collaboration and buyer insights.
-Sales enablement will measure the effectiveness of training, content and buyer engagement to see what’s working and what’s not working in their go-to-market.
+Sales enablement is about making the sale process and buyer’s journey more efficient with tools, systems, and resources.
+It looks more broadly across the buyer’s journey, including sales content, prescriptive sales aids, digital sales rooms, buyer collaboration, and buyer insights.

 Learn more about Sales Enablement by reading a chapter from Elay Cohen’s book, Enablement Mastery.
-Download book chapter here.
+Download the book chapter here.
 E-book Enablement Mastery

-Over the years, we have seen, executed and measured sales training of hundreds of thousands of sales professionals.
+Over the years, we have seen, executed and measured the sales training of hundreds of thousands of sales professionals.
 Here are some of our lessons learned and tips to avoid failed sales training.

 1. Explain the why behind the sales training strategy